-HARES (“HARbour RESonance”) is a two-dimensional numerical model for the determination of short wave propagation in near-shore domains, e.g. harbour basins.
+HARES (“HArbour RESonance”) is a two-dimensional numerical model for determining short wave propagation in near-shore domains, e.g. harbour basins.
 The model is based on the 2D Mild-Slope Equation and includes the physical phenomena of diffraction, refraction, shoaling, (partial) reflection, (partial) transmission, non-linear bottom friction, non-linear wave breaking, directional spreading and frequency spreading.
 HARES has been developed in-house by Svašek Hydraulics and is one of the fastest and most widely applicable Mild-Slope wave models currently available.

-HARES is based on the Finite Element approach and applies a flexible mesh with triangles.
-This offers almost unlimited flexibility in grid generation.
-Special features, like complicated harbour and breakwater layouts can be accurately incorporated in the grid.
+HARES is based on the Finite Element approach and applies a flexible mesh of linear triangles.
+This approach offers almost unlimited flexibility in grid generation.
+Special features, like complicated harbour and breakwater layouts, can be accurately incorporated into the grid.
 HARES is highly parallelised for efficient calculations on our in-house computational HPC cluster.
-HARES is very fast and can be applied interactively in port design processes.
+HARES offers a large computational speed and can be applied interactively in port design processes.

 HARES can deal with (partially) reflecting structures in a harbour and breakwaters that combine partial transmission and reflection properties.
 Given the structure characteristics, HARES automatically calculates the reflection and transmission coefficients based on the local incoming wave conditions.

 The model has a fast and efficient spectral treatment of bottom friction and wave breaking based on the entire wave spectrum, inspired by the spectral wave-energy model SWAN.
 HARES also offers the post-processing tool WAVEDIRECT, which enables the user to detect and analyse all local wave propagation directions within the HARES solution.
 In this way, it is also possible to construct detailed local 2D wave energy spectra.